ropensci/parzer/README.md

 # bad values -> NaN
 parse_lat("191.89")
 #> Warning in pz_parse_lat(lat): not within -90/90 range, got: 191.89
+#>   check that you did not invert lon and lat
 #> [1] NaN

 # many inputs